jcarpenter/joshcarpenter.ca/src/posts/solar.md

 ### Misc details

 -   For top-rated panels, see: [Best selling panels in California for 2018](https://www.solar-estimate.org/news/what-are-the-best-solar-panels-to-buy-for-your-home-in-2019).
 -   A south facing roof is best (assuming you're in the northern hemisphere).
 East and west facing are good.
 North facing is just OK.
-Optimal angle is 45°.==[Energyhub.org](https://energyhub.org/british-columbia/#system-location)==
+Optimal angle is 45°. ==[Energyhub.org](https://energyhub.org/british-columbia/#system-location)==
 -   Clouds are fine.
     -   *"Ironically, solar panel kits work best under cold and cloudy conditions with full sun.
-This is because temperature af fects the efficiency of a solar panel; a 100-watt panel at room temperature will be become an 83-watt panel in 110 degrees."*==[Best Solar Charge Controllers](https://www.renewableresourcescoalition.org/best-solar-charge-controllers/)==
+This is because temperature af fects the efficiency of a solar panel; a 100-watt panel at room temperature will be become an 83-watt panel in 110 degrees."* ==[Best Solar Charge Controllers](https://www.renewableresourcescoalition.org/best-solar-charge-controllers/)==
 -   Doubling your batteries gives redundancy for a critical-component.
 -   Lithium Ion batteries: Lighter and cheaper than lead acid. *"Because of the better efficiency and deeper discharge depth, Lithium battery banks tend to be only 50-60% of the size of a comparable lead acid bank!"* ==[Off-Grid Battery Bank Sizing](https://www.wholesalesolar.com/solar-information/battery-bank-sizing)==
 -   Solar-optimized charge controller: Cheap charge controllers only prevent batteries from overcharging.
 A charge controller designed for solar (e.g. a [Maximum Power Point Tracking](https://www.solar-electric.com/learning-center/mppt-solar-charge-controllers.html/) (MPPT) controller) provides more efficiency by better resolving the delta between the voltage of the solar panels and the batteries.
 See: [Best Solar Charge Controllers](https://www.renewableresourcescoalition.org/best-solar-charge-controllers/).